 The authority's financial management arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2016).
-During 2018/19 and up to 30th April 2019, the Deputy Chief Executive was designated Chief Finance Officer (Section 151 Officer).
-From 1st May 2019 the role transferred to the Director of Finance and Business Services.
-The role is fulfilled through the following:
+The Director of Finance and Business Services is designated Chief Finance Officer (Section 151 Officer) and fulfilled this role through the following:

-- Attendance at meetings of the Corporate Management Team, helping it to develop and implement strategy and to resource and deliver the Council's strategic objectives sustainably and in the public interest; - Involvement in all material business decisions to ensure immediate and longer term implications, opportunities and risks are fully considered; - Alignment of medium term business and financial planning processes; - Leading the promotion and delivery of good financial management by the whole organisation so that public money is safeguarded and used appropriately, economically, efficiently and effectively; and - Ensuring that the finance function is resourced to be fit for purpose.
+- Attendance at meetings of the Corporate Management Team, helping it to develop and implement strategy and to resource and deliver the Council's strategic objectives sustainably and in the public interest. - Involvement in all material business decisions to ensure immediate and longer-term implications, opportunities and risks are fully considered. - Alignment of medium-term business and financial planning processes. - Leading the promotion and delivery of good financial management by the whole organisation so that public money is safeguarded and used appropriately, economically, efficiently and effectively; and - Ensuring that the finance function is resourced to be fit for purpose.